artificialiman/Teacher-care/handoff/INVARIANTS.md

   explicit instruction ("I'll figure out a proper auth/security policy soon, for now we are firmly within the antifail mindset").

+  ## per page workflow for tendercare web/portal/teacher
+  home:
+ss2 and jss 2 become priority yearbook after september 1 reset date new ss1 and jss1 are prioty picture for wherever  images is needed across the rest of the app change student life to check result and link it to portal site., remove the result and portal buttons from nav [or change it to archive/alumni almanac... check result will do that job well we can either host or embed from a dedicated admin media upload side that will be linked whenever i feel like

+sports page:
+generally okay but need as moving/swiping/scrolling images effect to make up for lack of  video [size and bandwidth constraints]. it also needs to allow gifs.

+awards page:
+should have the names of the 3 highest averages per class arm

+feed:
+this should act as a notification board for admin/full result upload activities like result upload dates, class averages, new media or media change, new teacher roles, new parttime teachers and youth-corpers etc. cleared every year on reset date... so its not open for students to add comment, just reactions and the number just be inflated [ if a student reactss register it as 3]

+about;
+leave proper placeholder for whatsapp link, social media feed embeds handle for full time, part time and corp member staff.[determined by admin assignment or staff choice on their platform.

+TEACHER site
+3 types of teachers: parttime, fulltime, youth-corper they can be class and subject teachers at the same time,  a teacher can select their specified subject [ only those who offer it will be shown to said staff hence] all same priviledges until i figure out the actual lines to draw this site is primarily for editing trabscripts/scores and tracking averages, editing remarks/range

+so everything is listening for changes none of this discrediits current invariants and doctrine. im still in my antifail doctrine mode.

 ## Numbered invariants

 **1. Permanent stakeholder / family office / admin bio on the site.**